Asian shares slip after Wall St’s worst day in a month

 In another sign of caution, Treasury yields pulled back after touching their highest level since June last week and were steady at 0.80% on Tuesday.

-South Korea's relatively strong showing reflected a better than expected 1.9% economic growth in the last quarter, following a 3.2% quarterly decline in April-June.
+South Korea reported better than expected 1.9% quarter-on-quarter economic growth in the last quarter, following a 3.2% quarterly decline in April-June.
+On an annual basis, the economy contracted 1.3%, compared with expectations for a 1.8% decline according to FactSet.
 Strong exports led the rebound, economists said.

+But unease over possible disruptions due to a resurgence of COVID-19 outbreaks has added to uncertainties, with the U.S. presidential vote just one week away.

 Doubts are mounting that Washington will come through with more stimulus for the economy before the Nov.
 3 Election Day after House Speaker Nancy Pelosi and Treasury Secretary Steven Mnuchin failed to reach an agreement in a phone call Monday, according to a Pelosi aide.
 The two have been discussing a potential deal to send cash to most Americans, restart supplemental benefits for laid-off workers and provide aid to schools, among other things.